-The services delivered varies on the current portfolio of clients and service contracts in place.
-The only consistent, stable and applicable performance indicator is annual turnover versus the carbon emissions generated.
-This has been the approach since the G4S Limited Group began reporting its Greenhouse gas emissions in 2008.
+Services delivered by the Company vary on the current portfolio of clients and service contracts in place.
+The only consistent, stable and applicable performance indicator is annual turnover versus the carbon emissions generated by the Company.
+This has been the approach since the Company's intermediate parent, G4S Limited, started reporting its GHG emissions in 2008.